 This columnist writes here on a fortnightly basis and is adequately remunerated for it.
 I don’t bother writing more frequently because the Government takes more of my fee than I do.
-This is the predicament of almost half the workforce because the marginal tax rate of over 50 per cent (when three effectively identical taxes are included: income tax, USC, and PRSI) kicks in at just €44,000.
-This, in turn, means that for every pay increase and bonus, and every extra job or contract a worker takes on above that threshold, the person making that money gets to keep less…
+Almost half the workforce faces a marginal tax rate of just below or just over 50 per cent, owing to three effectively identical taxes: income tax, USC, and PRSI.
+A 47 per cent marginal rate kicks in at just €44,000 and a 52 per cent rate at €70,000.
+This, in turn, means that every pay increase and bonus, and every extra job or contract a worker takes on above…

 Cancel at any time.
 Are you already a member?
 Log in here.